d12frosted/elpa-mirror/gnu/denote-readme.txt

         is non-nil.

   Function `denote-title-prompt'
-        Read file title for `denote'.
-With optional `DEFAULT-TITLE' use it as the default value.
-With optional `PROMPT-TEXT' use it in the minibuffer instead of the generic prompt.
+        Prompt for title string.
+With optional `DEFAULT-TITLE' use it as the initial minibuffer text.
+With optional `PROMPT-TEXT' use it in the minibuffer instead of the default prompt.
 Previous inputs at this prompt are available for minibuffer completion.
 Consider `savehist-mode' to persist minibuffer histories between
         sessions.